faddistr/PSOC4SPlayer/README.md

 Functions to measure time intervals are located in sysTickTimer (standart ARM`s SysTick is used).

 Bussiness logic and debug console handling are located in main.c

+Thanks Cypress Semiconductor Ukraine for the development kit